Ph.D. in Operations Research | NC State OR

 Operations and Supply Chain Management Area (Poole College of Management)

-Take all BUS 790 doctoral seminar courses that are offered by the operations & supply chain area faculty in the academic year before the examination (the area typically offers one seminar each semester).
-The exam is offered as a single take-home exam.
+Take all BUS 740 and BUS 790 doctoral seminar courses offered by the operations and supply chain faculty in the academic year before the examination.
+The exam is a single take-home exam.

 Preliminary Examination and Ph.D.
 Candidacy